Framework Integration & Connection Lifecycle

 Node.js (Express/Nest) Middleware Injection JSON > Env > Defaults Promise-based delegation

-Operational Boundaries & Cluster Demarcation
+Operational Boundaries & Scope Demarcation

 Clear handoff points exist for debugging.
 Pool exhaustion metrics route to infrastructure teams.
 Query execution latency routes to application teams.
 Network-level TLS failures route to platform networking teams.
 Strict boundary enforcement prevents overlapping incident response and reduces mean time to resolution.